-Here are some of the students we are supporting through college and university.
-They are studying a variety of subjects: law, business and management, mass communication, journalism, clinical medicine, community health, surgery and meteorology.
+Here are some of the students we have supported through college and university.
+Studies included a variety of subjects: law, business and management, mass communication, journalism, clinical medicine, community health, surgery and meteorology.

 We have several more students achieving high grades at 'O' and 'A' levels.
 If you'd like to help provide them with a university education please contact us.

 Charles Lwanga (middle) with his family.
-Charles studied Mass Communication and graduated this year.
+Charles studied Mass Communication and has graduated.

 Charles studied all forms of communication.
 In his last year his studies included human rights and culture in media, sociological of media, investigative journalism, politics and government of east africa, public relations and media and newspaper and magazine production.

-Charles wants to specialise in broadcasting and advertising and is currently looking for employment.
+Charles wants to specialise in broadcasting and advertising.

 Godfrey Mugambwa studying for Bachelor of Clinical Medicine and Community Health.

-Godfrey is in his second year at Kampala International University.
+Godfrey is in his final year at Kampala International University.
 He studied at primary level at Stephen Jota Centre.